Qumulo/docs/hardware/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.md

 1. Locate the drive that requires replacement using the drive bay mapping.

-   {% include image.html alt="Supermicro Drive Slot Mapping" file="supermicro-1114s-drive-slot-mapping.png" url="/hardware/supermicro-a-plus-wio-1114s-wn10rt/images/supermicro-1114s-drive-slot-mapping.png" %}
+   {% include image.html alt="Supermicro Drive Bay Mapping" file="supermicro-1114s-drive-bay-mapping.png" url="/hardware/supermicro-a-plus-wio-1114s-wn10rt/images/supermicro-1114s-drive-bay-mapping.png" %}

 1. To remove the existing drive, do the following: